kvvloten/samba_integrations/fileserver_search/README.md

 FScrawler will index everything it finds at its first run and in subsequent runs it will use the last run time from `/opt/fscrawler/etc/samba_smb_<BASENAME-OF-SHARE>/_status.json` and look at newer files only.

-If the you are missing files in the index then try to remove the `_status.json` file, at the next run it will not know its indexing history and index everything again.
+If the you are missing files in the index then try to remove the `_status.json` file (run `/opt/fscrawler/bin/rescan_all_files` to do this for all jobs at once).
+At the next run it will not know its indexing history and index everything again.

 #### Samba fileserver